IQSS/DataTaggingLibrary/DOCS/sphinx-source/source/tutorial/section-node.rst

     [set: Slot=value]
   ]

 Section nodes can be nested as needed.
+It is also possible to skip to the end of a section, using a ``[continue]`` node.

 Sample Graph with Sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose we want the user to select three independent sets of animals: dogs, cats, and frogs.
 The graph below uses sections to logically group the nodes that deal with each animal type together.

-Note that sections can be inlined with normal flow of the graphs (as is the ``>frogs<`` section), or live outside the normal flow, and be referred to by a :doc:`call </decision-graphs/call-node>` (like ``>dogs<`` and ``>cats<`` below).
-In the latter case, if the intension is to execute only the called section, it has to be followed by an :doc:`end </decision-graphs/end-node>` node.
+Sections are normally inlined, that is, are part of the decision graph.
+If a section is large enough, it may make sense to wrap it in a ``part`` node, and then :doc:`call </decision-graphs/call-node>` it.
+In the code below, the ``>frogs<`` section is inlined, and the ``>cats<`` and ``>dogs<`` sections are not.

+The ``>cats<`` section demonstrates a typical use of a ``[continue]`` node: It starts by asking the user whether she is interested in adding cats at all.
+If the answer is "no", the rest of the section is skipped.

 .. include :: code/section-node/graph.dg
    :code:
    :number-lines:

 .. figure :: code/section-node/graph-dg.png

   Visualization of a decision graph with sections.
-This visualization was done using
-  the ``-style=f11`` flag.

 This completes the types of nodes PolicyModels currently has to offer.
 The last tutorial will look into a :doc:`why the order of values in a slot matters<value-order>`.